OCram85/OCram85.com/README.md

 I contribute to his repository and try to create PRs for all the changes I did.
 Chances are good that these PRs are already merged...

+## ⚠️ Warning: github-pages compatibility ⚠️

+I'm using jekyll plugins and extensions which are not supported with github-pages.
+That's why the build process fails if you take a look at your github-pages setting.
+Therefore I'm using the AppVeyor build service an pushing the final pages onto master.

+> 📓 Im going to post a tutorial about the automated AppVeyor build to help you guys...

 ### Page / Post Template
 > My personal template for all available *Front Matter* YAML vars